Wi-Fi-Labs/Labs-Guides/MISC/3DS/CitraSetup.md

 - Install the update .cia for each of your games via `File>Install cia`.
 If you've dumped and installed the updates correctly, your games should now have `ver 1.x` on top of their icon.
 - Open any one of the games you now have available in your list.
 After opening the game, you can now close it - this is only done in order to create the saves folder.
 You can now close the emulator.
 ### Final Setup
-- Navigate to the saves folder in order to create a shortcut for it for future ease of access - it can be found in `C:...CITRA\citra-windows-msvc-xxxx\user\sdmc\Nintendo 3DS\00000000000000000000000000000000\00000000000000000000000000000000\title\00040000`
+- Navigate to the saves folder in order to create a shortcut for it for future ease of access - it can be found in `C:...Azahar\azahar-xxxx-windows-msvc\user\sdmc\Nintendo 3DS\00000000000000000000000000000000\00000000000000000000000000000000\title\00040000`
-- Make a shortcut of the `00040000` folder, rename it to 'Saves' or something else you prefer, and move that shortcut into your main `CITRA` folder - congrats you now have easy access to your saves!
+- Make a shortcut of the `00040000` folder, rename it to 'Saves' or something else you prefer, and move that shortcut into your main `Azahar` folder - congrats you now have easy access to your saves!
 - To be sure of what folder corresponds to which game inside the saves folder, copy or make note of the `title ID` list below somewhere.
 The saves will be located inside each `title ID` named folder followed by 2 more folders (example `001b5100\data\00000001`), where a `main` file will be placed - this `main` file is your save file, that you can then copy to your 3DS and restore to a cart with a save manager and vice-versa.
   - `001b5000` Pokemon Ultra Sun
   - `001b5100` Pokemon Ultra Moon